 3. Proofread for grammar, spelling, and word choice.
 Try putting it into Grammarly to catch any mistakes.
 This is very important.

 4. Add a catchy or eye-grabbing title.

 5. Repeat steps 1-4 again until you have 2-3 clips!

 6. Export all the new 'clips' to a PDF file and you're good to go!

 Now that you have your clips, you're ready to draft an email to the editor explaining your interest in an internship!
 Explain who you are, where you go to school, what you want to do in your internship, and why.
 Here's a sample you can follow that resembles the email I sent:

 I hope you're doing well!

 My name is (your full name) and I'm a high school student at (your school name).
 I live near (the newspaper name) and am an aspiring journalist.
 I am interested in a potential internship with you guys to gain some experience in the journalism and writing world.
-I spoke with someone at the paper on the phone about a possible internship and they directed me towards your email address.
-I have a few clips I can send over if you would like.

 (Your full name)

 That's all there is to it!
 Once you hear back, the ball is in your court!
 Depending on what the editor says, it will chart your direction forward.
 If they don't respond within a week or so, feel free to send up a follow-up email reiterating what you said in your first one to really show that you're interested.